 - Reward your child.
 I started out not wanting to give treats as a reward.
 I was so wrong!
 Treats are the difference of being successful!
 Stickers are only motivating to a point.
 Find a small treat (we used Cocoa Puffs) and give it often.
 Give rewards for dry underwear, sitting on the toilet, trying to go, successfully going in the potty, and asking to go).
 Plan to phase out treats by day 6 or 7.

 - Plan for accidents.
 Go into this knowing there will be accidents.
 Remember that your child is learning a new skill.
 Have a neutral response.
 Something like “Uh oh!
 Pee only goes in the toilet.”
 Don’t make them feel bad about it.
 Just make a neutral statement, and relocate them to the toilet (even if they already finished).
+At night, consider diaper-free options like Peejamas, or non-cloth sheets for easy clean up.

 - Be prepared.
 Have towels or cloth diapers handy to clean up messes in every room that you will be in, along with new underwear.
 Have your car stocked with clean up supplies and a change of clothes for when you go out.
 Get a car seat liner or two to make clean up easy when in the car seat.
 Make a rule that everyone tries to go potty before you leave the house.
 Know where you are going and if the place has a restroom.
 Scope it out the minute you arrive.